albertllousas/reason-react-tutorial/readme.md

 ```
 ReasonML let us create [sum types](https://en.wikipedia.org/wiki/Algebraic_data_type) with pipe operator; they call them [variants](https://reasonml.github.io/docs/en/variant).

-### Initial state: Loading
+### Create a stateful component

-Since we want to show a remote joke, our first statec should will be `Loading` and what we want to see is loading message/screen while we are fetching the data.
+Since we want to show a remote joke, our first state should will be `Loading` and what we want to see is a loading message while we are fetching the data.
 To make it more interesting we will pass our loading message to the component `__tests__/RandomJoke_test.re`.

 First, as following TDD approach `red`, `green`, `refactor`, we should write some test an make it `RED`: